HomeArticlesGuideVitamin & Micronutrient Guide

 Overview

 This is educational content based on general population reference values such as the Dietary Reference Intakes (DRI) set by the National Academies.
-It is not a substitute for individualized advice from a doctor or registered dietitian, particularly if you have an existing health condition, take medication that interacts with a nutrient, or are pregnant or breastfeeding.
+It's not a substitute for individualized advice from a doctor or registered dietitian, particularly if you have an existing health condition, take medication that interacts with a nutrient, or are pregnant or breastfeeding.
 Use the numbers here as a starting point for a conversation, not a diagnosis.

-The seven calculators below cover the two vitamins most commonly under-consumed in the general population (A and D), a quick multi-vitamin overview, and four everyday intake checks — added sugar, dietary fat, sodium, and water — that matter more for day-to-day health than most people realize.
+The seven calculators below cover the two vitamins most commonly under-consumed in the general population (A and D), a quick multi-vitamin overview, and four everyday intake checks, added sugar, dietary fat, sodium, and water, that matter more for day-to-day health than most people realize.

 Step 1: Check Your Vitamin A Intake Against the RDA